What to do if you get lost hiking

-When heading out on the trail correct planning will help you to avoid Getting Lost.
-But what to do if you get lost to ensure you get home safely.
+Heading out on the trail?
+Correct planning, a map and compass, will help you avoid Getting Lost.
+But what do you do if you get lost hiking to ensure you get home safely.

 - Stop and think.
 Stay calm.

 - Re tracing your steps a short distance may assist.
 Locate your last known point if possible.

 - Gaining some height may assist in orientation.